 And spend some time in the courtyard of the Silver Pagoda (also known as the Pagoda of the Emerald Buddha or Wat Preah Keo Morakot).
 It is a bit confusing as the temple is actually gold but it got this nickname from the silver tiles that cover the floor (currently rugs cover them).
 There are silver stupas on each side that contain the cremated remains of former kings.

 Be sure to arrive as early as possible.
-Tour buses start showing up right at
+The Royal Palace is one of the top things to do in Phnom Penh and tour buses start showing up right at

 The S-21 prison is just one of over 200 secret prisons around Cambodia where people were imprisoned, tortured, and murdered.
 The Khmer Rouge was the name of a revolution that was led by Pol Pot in 1975 and terrorized the country until 1979.
 Pol Pot and his highest commanders ordered any intellectuals in Cambodia – teachers, doctors, scientists, artists, etc. – and their families to be tortured and murdered.
 The rest of the citizens were forced to do backbreaking labor in the countryside.